-Dr. Sears says it can be excruciatingly hard for health care workers, who feel like every day nobody's listening, nobody's following the rules, nothing's changed and the numbers are going in the wrong direction.
+Dr. Sears says it can be excruciatingly hard for health care workers, particularly in hot spots, who feel like every day nobody's listening, nobody's following the rules, nothing's changed and the numbers are going in the wrong direction.